athomasoriginal/com.betweentwoparens/README.md

 ```

 - `createdDate`: the original publication date
+- `updatedDate`: the last modified date
+  - Why both `date` and `updatedDate`?
+They both serve the same function and
+    originally `date` was something I saw as a lower maintence way of documenting
+    last modified.
+However, when I went to update the blog index to show the
+    last modified date it became apparent that `date` could not be used as-is.
+    So, instead of swapping it out and potentially creating an error, I just
+    added `updatedDate`.
+Prefer this.
+We will eventually phase out the use
+    of `date`.
 - `date`: the date the post was last updated
 - `summary`: max 140 characters tagline
 - `permalink`: dynamically generate based on the title.